Aetos Security Management

-AETOS Holdings, a member of the Surbana Jurong Group, is a security solutions provider based in Singapore.
-It was established on March 31, 2004, following the merger of three Auxiliary Police Forces.
+AETOS Holdings is a security solutions provider based in Singapore.
+It is a member of the Surbana Jurong Group and was established on 31 March 2004 through the merger of three auxiliary police forces.

 History

-Origins and Organizational Landmarks

-AETOS was established on March 31, 2004.
-Since its inception, it has merged the Auxiliary Police Forces of CIAS (Changi International Airport Services), PSA Corporation, and ST Kinetics, following an amalgamation exercise initiated by Temasek Holdings.
+Since its inception, AETOS has integrated the auxiliary police forces of Changi International Airport Services, PSA Corporation, and ST Kinetics as part of a consolidation initiative led by Temasek Holdings.

-In 2009, AETOS secured the contract for the Marina Bay Countdown Celebration event.

-On October 13, 2016, AETOS was acquired by Surbana Jurong, a Singaporean government-owned consultancy focused on infrastructure and urban development.

-On January 26, 2018, the company inaugurated its current headquarters at 5 Corporation Drive in Singapore.

-Operational history

-In 2007, AETOS participated in a joint security exercise at the Brani Container alongside PSA Singapore Terminals, the Singapore Police Force, and the Ministry of Defence, at the Brani Container Terminal, to simulate a security situation at the terminal.
+In 2007, the company participated in a joint security exercise at the Brani Container Terminal alongside PSA Singapore Terminals, the Singapore Police Force, and the Ministry of Defence to simulate a response to a security incident.

+On 13 October 2016, AETOS was acquired by Surbana Jurong, a Singaporean government-owned consultancy focused on infrastructure and urban development.
-In 2016, facing recruitment challenges among Malaysian and Singaporean nationals, AETOS recruited Taiwanese nationals willing to work in Singapore.

-In 2018, some of the Taiwanese nationals were deployed to work at land checkpoints alongside Singaporeans.
-According to reports from Radio Taiwan International, some Taiwanese nationals reported challenges in continuing their work due to stress associated with their assigned job posts.
+In 2016, due to recruitment challenges among Malaysian and Singaporean nationals, the company began recruiting Taiwanese nationals for auxiliary police roles.
+In 2018, several Taiwanese officers were deployed to land checkpoints alongside Singaporean staff.
+Radio Taiwan International reported that some recruits faced job-related stress at their assigned posts.

-In January 2018, AETOS announced the opening of its Jurong West office, which included a new command centre, indoor shooting ranges, and a cash processing centre.
+On 26 January 2018, AETOS opened its new headquarters at 5 Corporation Drive, Jurong West, which includes a command centre, indoor shooting ranges, and a cash processing centre.

+In January 2019, an AETOS officer stationed at the Woodlands Checkpoint was found dead with a gunshot wound to the head.
-In September 2019, AETOS signed a teaming agreement with TRD Singapore to provide countermeasure services against UAVs in Singapore.

-In November 2019, AETOS signed an agreement with COSEM Safety & Security Services to provide integrated security and safety consultancy services.
-According to an AETOS news release, implementation was scheduled to start by Q1 2020.
+In September 2019, AETOS signed a teaming agreement with TRD Singapore to provide countermeasure services against unmanned aerial vehicles (UAVs) in Singapore.
+In November, the company signed an agreement with COSEM Safety & Security Services to provide integrated security and safety consultancy.

-Crises and controversies

-In June 2017, the Singapore Police Force (SPF) announced the arrest of two AETOS officers stationed at the Woodlands Checkpoint for planning to travel to the Middle East and join ISIS.

-In September 2018, AETOS initiated an investigation into an AETOS officer who was reported to be sleeping while on guard duty.

-In January 2019, SPF officers had found an AETOS officer, who had been stationed at the Woodlands Checkpoint, dead with a gunshot wound to the head.

-On April 15, 2021, an AETOS officer was arrested for allegedly robbing a moneylender with a Taurus Model 85 revolver he was found to have taken illegally when reporting for work.
+On 15 April 2021, an AETOS officer was arrested for the alleged armed robbery of a lender using a Taurus Model 85 revolver that he had reportedly brought unlawfully after reporting for duty.

 Company

-In 2006, AETOS Security Management established two subsidiaries, AETOS Security Consultants and AETOS Security Training and Consultancy, to support its unarmed security operations as well as its training and consultancy services.
+In 2006, AETOS Security Management established two subsidiaries, AETOS Security Consultants and AETOS Security Training and Consultancy, to support its unarmed security, training, and consultancy operations.

-In 2015, AETOS was restructured and renamed AETOS Holdings Pte Ltd, comprising four subsidiaries: AETOS Security Management Pte Ltd (auxiliary police force), AETOS Guard Services (unarmed security officers), AETOS Training Academy, and AETOS Technology and Solutions.
+In 2015, the company was restructured into AETOS Holdings Pte Ltd, comprising four subsidiaries: AETOS Security Management Pte Ltd (auxiliary police force), AETOS Guard Services (unarmed security), AETOS Training Academy, and AETOS Technology and Solutions.